 Overview of 4 x psilocybin integration sessions:

 The participant will be engaged in a 90-minute debriefing / integration session within 72 hours after each medication session.
 These may be conducted in person or remotely.
 The purpose of the debriefing / integration sessions is to support the participant in their ability to reflect on the medication sessions and to help them to reach insights that may have been developed.
 The primary activity of the therapists in these sessions is to ask open-ended questions to elicit insights that the participant may have come to.
-The therapist may identify elements of the participant’s narrative consistent with ACT principles and help them to understand their experience in this context.
+The therapist may identify elements of the participant’s narrative consistent with the psychotherapeutic principles and help them to understand their experience in this context.
 The integration sessions may also involve an exploration of values and how these may have evolved through the process of the treatment sessions.
 There may be some discussion of how the insights and changes in participant’s values may be reflected in alterations they may make in specific day-to-day behaviours.
-An ACT framework will be used to guide this process.
+The psychotherapeutic framework will be used to guide this process.

 Integration session 1: